SlugBot/web/guide.md

 *****************************

 So this is a test of linking commands and adding a modal alongside them.
-Here's a link to a test command, existing in `commands.json`: <span class="command-link" data-command="setchannel" title="See command info">`test_command`</span>.
+Here's a link to a test command, existing in `commands.json`: <span class="command-link" data-command="test_command"/>.
 Pretty nifty, huh?
+Here's another: <span class="command-link" data-command="other_test_cmd"/>, and <span class="command-link" data-command="roll"/> to boot with it.

 *****************************